BCV-Uniandes/MATIS/README.md

 ## Citing MATIS

-If you use MATIS (or its extended benchmark version, TAPIS or GraSP) in your research please include the following BibTex citations in your papers.
+If you use MATIS (or its extended benchmark version, TAPIS, or GraSP) in your research, please include the following BibTex citations in your papers.
 ```BibTeX
 @misc{ayobi2024pixelwise,
       title={Pixel-Wise Recognition for Holistic Surgical Scene Understanding},